-In recent years, the school has organised its classroom structure to the single year curriculum model.
-We have 22 classrooms operating for 2024.
+In recent years, the school has reorganised the classroom structure and we have 22 classrooms operating for 2024.

-We believe that always being prepared to modify our class structure approach creates flexibility and allows us to cater for the range of student needs in each level.
+We believe that always being prepared to modify our class structure approach creates flexibility and allows us to cater for the range of student needs.
 Our intent is to maintain our team structures for staff which features level teams working together effectively to support student learning.

 The year level structure of classes consolidates our practice of teachers working in teams as we plan and implement classroom programs.
 With a larger team involved, we are able to more fully take advantage of the many talents of our team members.
 The close partnership between teachers allow for interaction between classes, so that children are able to work both formally and informally with an increased number of sympathetic adults.
 Children benefit from seeing how adults work in teams in the real world of work.